Beautiful plant!

 If you're a fan of Godzilla, you'll appreciate the name of this hybrid (Godzilla's son).
-Compared to other Sarracenia hybrids with S. oreophila, this one is shorter, about 12 inches, but packs a punch with its eye-catching maroon veins.
+Compared to other Sarracenia hybrids with S. oreophila, this one is shorter, about 12 inches, but it packs a punch with its eye-catching maroon veins.
 If you're looking for an attractive early-season Sarracenia, add this hybrid to your garden.

 Type of Plant: Outdoor perennial for container growing.